 The first term begins in early September and ends just before Thanksgiving.
 The second term starts in early January and runs to around mid-March.
 Then, you will go on a capstone short term mission trip.

 What is the Mission Trip?

 Last years capstone mission was to serve those whose lives had been greatly impacted by the historic and destructive tornados that tore through Arkansas and Kentucky in December 2021.
-Project Antioch students will work in Benton, Kentucky partnering with churches of Christ Disaster Response Team and the Walnut Grove Church of Christ.
+Project Antioch students worked in Benton, Kentucky partnering with Churches of Christ Disaster Response Team and the Walnut Grove Church of Christ.

 How much does the program cost?

 The total cost for the program (including room & board, tuition, mission trip, and extra expenses) is around $5000-6000, depending on your individual circumstances.
 The cost of Project Antioch is much lower than other comparable Christian gap year programs, especially considering you will be earning some college credits and can apply them toward a future degree program.